SeleniumHQ/seleniumhq.github.io/docs_source_files/content/driver_idiosyncrasies/driver_specific_capabilities.ko.md

 launching the browser, as the driver will wait until the cache gets cleared before launching the IE browser.

+This capability accepts a Boolean value as parameter.

 {{< code-tab >}}
   {{< code-panel language="java" >}}
 InternetExplorerOptions options = new InternetExplorerOptions();